kfface/WMcasestudy/README.md

 Assumptions:
 1. This pipeline is a mature one, and scanners and linters have been optimized to minimize false positives.
-2. A script has been written to remove remediated vulnerabilities from knownVulnerabilities.csv. (this could be done quickly by making a few tweaks to my current algorithms but did not think it necessary to repeat myself for this case study)
+2. A script has been written to remove remediated vulnerabilities from knownVulnerabilities.csv (this could be done quickly by making a few tweaks to my current algorithms but did not think it necessary to repeat myself for this case study).

 Development Workflow:
 The development workflow begins with Rubocop linting, using the -a argument for automatic remediation of formatting issues.
 Once the code is formatted, the pipeline moves on to the Brakeman security scan, which generates a report.json output in JSON format for automated processes.